sherry1123/xs/README.md

 1. Project is initialized through 'create-react-app' that is provided by Facebook React.js authorities.
 This tool will initialize a webpack based project with modularization support.
 It uses 'less' as css preprocessor, and 'auto-prefix' as postprocessor.
-Also for webpack project, dev server is certainly support, and we introduce module HRM in advanced for a better development experience: <br />
+Also for webpack project, dev server is certainly support.
+Based on this, we introduce module HRM in advanced for a better development experience: <br />
 [https://github.com/facebookincubator/create-react-app](https://github.com/facebookincubator/create-react-app) <br />

 2. State management tool is Redux which is inspired by Flux and powered by Dan Abramov.
 As for React.js we use 'react-redux' instead: <br />